Logo Voyage

 By plane

 To town: the official taxi rank is just outside T2, ignore all touts and other offers, and if possible arrange your ride through your accommodation or Yandex Go, the Uber of the steppes.
-The ride takes 15 min to a city center and in 2024 a local might pay 25,000 Som, all of US$3.
+The ride takes 15 min to a city centre and in 2024 a local might pay 25,000 Som, all of US$3.
 Visitors risk being charged a ransom so always negotiate and fix the fare in advance, and ensure that it's for all of you with luggage.
 But you'd better of just ordering a taxi via Yandex Go.
-Important: if you bought a travel e-sim for Uzbekistan before arriving, Yandex Go can freeze and not load for some reason, so you'll have to use VPN to make it work.
+If you bought a travel e-sim for Uzbekistan before arriving, Yandex Go can freeze and not load, so you'll have to use VPN to make it work.

 The bus stand is 50 m away across the parking lot, from Arrivals bear left to reach it.
 Buses run 06:00-22:00: buses 47, 11 and 9 take 40 min to city centre, Bus 40 runs to the main railway station, Bus 67 to Oybek metro and then on to the central square.
 Fares are trifling, see Get Around, but you need Uzbek small change.